-The Department of Agriculture and Water Resources is completing a Regulation Impact Statement (RIS) examining whether export tariff rate quota regulations can be streamlined.
+The Department of Agriculture and Water Resources has completed a Regulation Impact Statement (RIS) examining whether export tariff rate quota regulations could be streamlined.
+The RIS was approved on 28 June 2018.

 The RIS has been informed by several reviews previously completed regarding the regulation and administration of various tariff rate quotas.
 These reviews are available for reference, below.